GITHUB INTEGRATION

 Impact analysis

-Before renaming a function or changing a signature, agents check what breaks — callers, tests, dependencies — and flag the blast radius.
+Before renaming a function or changing a signature, Synths check what breaks — callers, tests, dependencies — and flag the blast radius.

 We're a two-person team building a full product.
 Workforce handles the dev cycle end to end — tickets, PRs, code review, merge.
 We focus on product decisions and it handles the engineering throughput.